KatieStocker/Recipes/recipes-app/src/Tests/TestData/postgreSQL_data.md

         name VARCHAR(50) NOT NULL,
         is_season BOOLEAN NOT NULL DEFAULT FALSE,
         is_occasion BOOLEAN NOT NULL DEFAULT FALSE,
-        is_dietary BOOLEAN NOT NULL DEFAULT FALSE,
+        is_dietary BOOLEAN NOT NULL DEFAULT FALSE
       );

 <sup>Create a category_group table.</sup>